ga-wdi-lessons/ruby-iteration-and-enumerables/readme.md

 Enumerables are great at traversing, searching, filtering, and modifying collections of data in Ruby.

 Ruby enumerables are **higher order functions**.
-They're similar to the ones you've already seen in Javascript, but with a slightly different syntax.
+Theyre similar to the ones you've already seen in Javascript, but with a slightly different syntax.
 However, there are **many** more enumerables available to us in Ruby.
 A list of them can be found  in the [Ruby Docs](http://ruby-doc.org/core-2.2.3/Enumerable.html).

 Enumerables **DRY** up your code considerably.
 Consider: